'Prey' Reviewed By Journalists Prior To Release Date, Plays Like 'Dishonored' And 'BioShock'

 Both wake up the next day and discover the apartment and its amazing view were all an elaborate illusion.
 The front door had been locked the whole time, and Lucas resorted to smashing the glass to find a cold metal corridor beyond it, with signs about not interacting with the subject off-script.
 He refers to the experience as a kind of a Truman Show moment.

-That was a film where Jim Carrey plays a man whose entire life was a 24-hour reality show and he doesn’t know it until a camera falls on the street in front of him.
+That was a film where Jim Carrey plays a man whose entire life was a 24-hour reality show and doesn’t know it until a camera falls on the street in front of him.

 After grabbing a wrench off of the now dead “servant,” much like you do in the opening moments of BioShock, you get a call from a mysterious source named January.
 It tells you that you need to escape, a message verified if you check your emails and read what’s there.